-7.1.
+7.2.
 DefaultDigitizer

-Maintainer: Simon Spannagel (simon.spannagel@cern.ch) Status: Functional Input: PixelCharge Output: PixelHit
+Maintainer: Simon Spannagel (simon.spannagel@cern.ch)

+Status: Functional Input: PixelCharge Output: PixelHit

 Very simple digitization module which translates the collected charges into a digitized signal proportional to the input charge.
-It simulates noise contributions from the readout electronics as gaussian noise and allow for a configurable threshold.
+It simulates noise contributions from the readout electronics as Gaussian noise and allows for a configurable threshold.
+Furthermore, the linear response of an ADC with configurable resolution can be simulated.